 The HYBRIT project is a lighthouse initiative for us that will also strengthen the competitiveness of all the partners in the initiative.
 The transition is already in the making.

-A metal that can reduce global carbon emission by 7%
+A metal that can reduce global carbon emission by up to 7%

 HYBRIT pilot plant.
 Photo: Åsa Bäcklin